 The Best WordPress SEO plugin

-One of the simplest parts about WordPress is that there’s a plugin for everything, and SEO is not any exception.
+One of the simplest parts of WordPress is that there’s a plugin for everything, and SEO is not any exception.
 There are thousands of WordPress SEO plugins which makes it harder for beginners to settle on the simplest WordPress SEO plugin.

-Instead of installing separate plugins for individual SEO tasks, we’ll assist you choose the simplest WordPress SEO plugin that does it all, and it’s 100% free.
+Instead of installing separate plugins for individual SEO tasks, we’ll assist you to choose the simplest WordPress SEO plugin that does it all, and it’s 100% free.

 Choosing the simplest WordPress SEO Plugin